 For each effect paragraph, begin by stating the effect you are discussing.
 Next, provide a detailed explanation using appropriate transitional words.

 Perhaps the most challenging type to write, a chain of logic has to be maintained.
 Each paragraph will discuss the cause and the effect.
 The paragraphs begin by stating the cause and effect followed by a detailed explanation of the link.
 Keep the chain in mind.
 E.g., the rising atmospheric temperature causes a change in ocean water level and density, which alters the chemical balance in the ocean, which affects the growth of algae and plants, which in turn causes poor food supply for the fish and other marine animals.
 The structure typically follows the outline below.

 - Effect #1 = Cause #2

 - Effect #2 = Cause #3

 - Effect #3 = Cause #4 (and so on…)

 Once you are done with the body, the next section is the conclusion.

 For the conclusion, restate the thesis statement, present the practicality of your conclusion, your hopes, and finally, a call to action.

 After you are done writing, go through your essay while on the lookout for problems about the organization, the omission of important details, spelling and grammar mistakes, compliance with formatting requirements, proper citation, and adherence to title page requirements.
 Edit the essay as necessary to produce a flawless final draft.

-In case you are still having trouble writing your cause and effect essay, ask for expert help at writingelites.net.
+In case you are still having trouble writing your paper or choosing your cause and effect essay topics, ask for expert help at writingelites.net.